 NOAA suggests keeping an eye out for warning signs like high winds, rain and darkening clouds.
 While many lightning deaths happen at the beginning of an approaching storm, more than 50 percent of lightning deaths occur after the thunderstorm has passed, according to NOAA.

 That’s why the III offers the “30/30 Rule” for personal safety: If it takes less than 30 seconds after you see lightning to hear thunder, you should get indoors immediately and stay there for 30 minutes.

 The Lightning Protection Institute (LPI) has other recommendations to stay safe when lightning strikes:

 - Stand clear from windows, doors and electrical appliances.

 - Don’t attempt to unplug televisions, stereos or computers during the storm — unplug them before the storm arrives.

 - Avoid contact with piping, including sinks, baths and faucets.

 - Don’t use the telephone, except for emergencies.

 - Go to an area of lower elevation.

-- Keep away from metal objects, including bikes, golf carts, fencing and machinery.
+- Keep away from metal objects, such as bikes, golf carts, fencing and machinery.